Lego Mindstorms: Development of Mindstorms Brand

-By the mid-1990s personal computers were relatively common in households and the components required to produce the pbrick went down in price, making mass production feasible.
+By the mid-1990s, personal computers were becoming relatively common in households and the components required to produce the pbrick went down in price, making mass production feasible.
 Development on what would later be known as the Robotics Invention System started in 1996 as the flagship product of the newly created home-learning division of Lego Education (Lego Dacta).
 The product line's name "Mindstorms" was intended to express the user experience of the product, it is named after Papert's book Mindstorms, as the user experience was similar to the educational constructivism concepts described in his book.

-The project's at-first low profile allowed the Mindstorms team the freedom to develop the product using operating procedures then-unorthodox to the Lego Group.
+The project's initial low profile allowed the Mindstorms team the freedom to develop the product using operating procedures then-unorthodox to the Lego Group.
 Unlike traditional Lego sets, the Mindstorms Robotics Invention System did not come with step-by-step instructions.
 The kit also did not have a main model, nor was the play driven by storytelling.
 To bridge the gap between this new play experience and pre-existing Lego ones, the Mindstorms team created a lot of opportunities for users to engage with each other, such as the creation of Mindstorms.com, Mindstorms Discovery Centers, and the FIRST Lego League.
 The creation of these experiences was done through partnerships with external groups that the Mindstorms team interacted with as equal partners, something that was uncommon for the Lego group at the time.
 To ease tensions between Mindstorms and more conventional products, the project team was given autonomy from Lego's product development process and instead reported directly to the company's senior management.